Spring Boot 4 with Virtual Threads and Structured Concurrency: Production Migration Guide

 • Set spring.threads.virtual.enabled=true

-• Use Oracle Virtual Threads docs as reference
+• Use the Oracle Virtual Threads docs as the authoritative reference

 Production deployment checklist for Spring Boot